- I am a U.S. Citizen/Permanent Resident. What types of aid do I qualify for?

 Borrowing limits are affected by borrowing caps as set by individual federal and private loan programs, the official cost of attendance (COA), and your federal financial need as determined by the FAFSA.
 Students generally can borrow from various loan programs that together provide enough loan proceeds to cover the entire COA.
 Federal and Private loans, or a combination thereof, can not exceed the COA.
-Generally, Federal Stafford and Federal Perkins Loans are supplemented with credit-based loans like the Federal Graduate Plus or Private loans.
+Generally, the Federal Stafford is supplemented with credit-based loans like the Federal Graduate Plus or Private loans.
 Please visit the Graduate Financial Aid section of the Student Financial Services website to obtain detailed summaries of the various loan programs.

 Newly admitted and continuing students matriculating in the Fall should submit their Financial Aid documents by June 1 to receive priority processing.
 We ask that students anticipate between 4 to 6 weeks of processing time for their loan requests.
 Application requests received in August may have longer processing times because of the increased volume of financial aid applications during this period.
 We ask that you provide the Financial Aid Office a minimum of 30 days to fully process your loan request.
 Loan funds generally arrive shortly after this initial processing period.
 Incomplete requests will require additional processing time.
 You may log onto SSOL to determine if you are missing financial aid documents.
 Also, please see FAQ #1 to determine what forms are required.
 Complete loan application requests received with less 30 days of the due date can not be guaranteed to arrive on time.

 Summer-term financial aid applicants must submit their application materials to the Financial Aid Office by April 15th to ensure timely disbursement of their loan proceeds by the Summer Fee Deadline.